MichalMares/Ardularm/README.md

 Ardularm had been developed with Arduino IDE (for the Arduino code) and any other editor (for the server-side PHP code).
 Libraries [AddicoreRFID](http://www.addicore.com/v/vspfiles/downloadables/Product%20Downloadables/RFID_RC522/AddicoreRFID.zip)* and [Bootstrap framework](http://getbootstrap.com/) were used while creating this.
 To run this project on your own, there are a few steps necessary:

+1. Create a database on your hosting.
-1. Fill in the settings file with the right credentials for your database in `Server\config.template.php` and save it as `Server\config.php`.
+2. Fill in the settings file with the right credentials for your database in `Server\config.template.php` and save it as `Server\config.php`.
-2. Create a `Server\.htpasswd` file with your desired user name and password (https://faq.oit.gatech.edu/content/how-do-i-do-basicauth-using-htaccess-and-htpasswd).
+3. Create a `Server\.htpasswd` file with your desired user name and password (https://faq.oit.gatech.edu/content/how-do-i-do-basicauth-using-htaccess-and-htpasswd).
-3. Upload the content of `Server` onto your server.
+4. Upload the content of `Server` onto your server.
-4. Run the `Server\create.php` script.
+5. Run the `Server\create.php` script.
 This will create all the tables needed for the project and necessary values.
-5. Wire up your Arduino UNO according to "Components and Wiring" section of this document.
+6. Wire up your Arduino UNO according to "Components and Wiring" section of this document.
-6. Fill in the variables in `Arduino\Ardularm\Ardularm.ino` under the comment "user-configurable".
+7. Fill in the variables in `Arduino\Ardularm\Ardularm.ino` under the comment "user-configurable".
-7. Upload `Arduino\Ardularm\Ardularm.ino` on your Arduino UNO using the Arduino IDE.
+8. Upload `Arduino\Ardularm\Ardularm.ino` on your Arduino UNO using the Arduino IDE.
-8. Repeat steps 5, 6, 7 for each unit you want to connect.
+9. Repeat steps 6, 7, 8 for each unit you want to connect.
-9. Enjoy your extra safety.
+10. Enjoy your extra safety.

 \* The AddicoreRFID library had to be edited in order to work with Ethernet shield.